The Hearing Process

-In general, the UHB will determine if you are responsible for violating the Code of Student Conduct and if you are found in violation of the Code the appropriate sanction(s) will be issued.
+In general, the hearing officer(s) will determine if a student is responsible for violating the Code of Student Conduct and if the student is found in violation of the Code of Student Conduct the appropriate sanction(s) will be issued.

 Here is what the process looks like:

 - Basic hearing procedures and the alleged violation(s) of the Code of Student Conduct will be reviewed at the beginning of the hearing.